 An All-Star team is formed the same way as a State team but isn’t eligible for PNAHA state championships.
 They will practice during the season and attend a number of tournaments with similar competition.

 Player development.
 It allows the more motivated house player to get more ice time with similarly minded players.
-In the past we’ve found that the players who make the leap to our rep teams have participated in our all-star teams.
+In the past we’ve found that the players who make the leap to our Select teams have participated in our Dev teams.
 Some players have made the step from all-star to our Tier 1 teams.

 How much does it cost to play on these teams?